Arya0104/WEB315_Assignments_ThemeCricket/README.md

 4. In counter.razor, incremented the number by 2 and have set the condition to reset number 0, when reaches higher value of 15.

 Program running successfully.
 Committing changes

+5. New Component created by the name Cricket.razor.
+Committing changes